doersino/excessivelyadequate.com/_posts/2018-05-11-starfield.md

 ## Notes

-It'd be easy to add a twinkling effect to the stars.
-This could be achieved by randomly varying each star's brightness during the drawing stage.
+It'd be easy to add a twinkling effect to the stars – this could be achieved by randomly varying each star's brightness during the drawing stage.

 Another interesting modification would be to add differently sized stars to increase the perceived depth.
 This would require randomly generating a size factor along with the initital positions and adjusting the radius computation accordingly.